artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``identifier``

-**DACS Rule** At the highest level of a multilevel description or in a single level description, provide a unique identifier for the materials being described in accordance with the institution's administrative control system.
+**DACS Rule**: At the highest level of a multilevel description or in a single level description, provide a unique identifier for the materials being described in accordance with the institution's administrative control system.

 Optionally, devise unique identifiers at lower levels of a multilevel description.
 (DACS 2.1.3) The country and repository code will be automatically added from the linked repository record to form a full reference code.

 **EAD**